Consultant ENT & Sleep Surgeon

 Enhancing NHS Theatre Efficiency

-The success of this system didn't stop with tonsillectomies.
-After its implementation, the hospital saw a threefold increase in the number of skin cancer and urology operations.
-This significant boost in efficiency not only reduced waiting times but also allowed for better patient care.
+The success of this system extended beyond tonsillectomies.
+Following its implementation, the hospital saw a threefold increase in the number of skin cancer and urology operations, substantially reducing waiting times and allowing for better patient care.
+Data from its implementation has been shared with NHS England, and many hospitals across the country have since adopted similar strategies.

 Founding and Leading Prepared For ENT

-Vik Veer: Founder of the School of Surgery at BHR Hospital Trust
+Founder of the School of Surgery at BHR Hospital Trust

-To understand the root of the problem, Veer engaged with the doctors and discovered that the lack of career progression and learning opportunities deterred them from taking permanent roles.
-In response, he developed a new system that rotates junior doctors within the hospital, providing them with an educational supervisor and funding to pursue higher university degrees.
+To understand the root of the problem, Professor Veer engaged with the doctors and discovered that the lack of career progression and learning opportunities deterred them from taking permanent roles.
+In response, he developed a rotation system that moves junior doctors through the hospital, providing them with an educational supervisor and funding to pursue higher university degrees.
+The system offers exposure across ENT, general surgery, orthopaedics, neurosurgery, and vascular surgery.
+Doctors now typically stay for two years, gaining diverse experience and preparing to apply for higher surgical training — which was previously unattainable for many.

 Other Interests

-Travel: Before the arrival of his children, Vik was an avid traveller, backpacking through rural China, the Indian and Tibetan Himalayas, Korea, Australia, New Zealand, and various islands of the South Pacific.
+Before the arrival of his children, Vik was an avid traveller, backpacking through rural China, the Indian and Tibetan Himalayas, Korea, Australia, New Zealand, and various islands of the South Pacific.
 His parents now live in Delhi and Australia, depending on the weather.